 Coginiti API Reference

 The Coginiti HTTP API enables users to interact with Coginiti through third-party applications.
-The API provides three main sets of endpoints for browsing the catalog, executing queries and scripts, and managing users and groups through SCIM integration.
+The API provides endpoints for browsing the catalog, executing queries and scripts, interacting with the semantic layer, and managing users and groups through SCIM integration.

 Overview